-We have updated the College's website by differentiating the Bachelor Degree program from the Diploma in Hotel Management and adjusted the ECTS allocation.
+We have updated the College's website by differentiating the Bachelor Degree program from the Diploma in Hotel Management.
 Further, we have revised the program's goals, learning outcomes, and courses on the website, adding also 'Teaching, learning and assessment procedures', 'pass rates', and 'employment information'.
 Lastly, the College alumni association is also being added to the College Website.